This post is also available in: Spanish

 It really looked like the end of the road for her.
-Caught in the act of a capital crime, her fate lay in the hands of an angry mob.
-Desiring to kill two birds with one stone, the rabbi decided to use her as a political pawn, and so dragged her to Jesus
+Caught in the act of adultery, a capital crime, her fate lay in the hands of an angry mob.
+Desiring to kill two birds with one stone, the rabble decided to use this adulterous woman as a political pawn, and so dragged her to Jesus.

 Jesus offers this anonymous adulteress a brand new start.
 She could have been Mary Magdalene, as in Mel’ Gibson’s film.
 Or she could have been anyone.
 We are all guilty of adultery, at least in sense that the book of Hosea uses the word.
 God is the spouse who has given us everything and deserves our exclusive loyalty.
 We should worship the ground he walks on.
 But instead we’ve cheated on him, looking for thrills from other lovers who have not delivered what they promised.
 Given that he is the source of Life itself, rejecting Him means choosing death.